Code-Institute-Submissions/CI-MilestoneProject-1/README.md

  - Each event has an image with a date layered on top, all of the images are used to relate to their respected event.
 Font awesome icons are used for the time, location, and speaker for each event.

- - **This feature satisfies the user story of finding if the organization hosts events**.
+ - **This feature satisfies the user story of finding if the organization hosts events.**.

  ![Event](readme-files/event.png)